migmaq/titan1c/docs/FILE-FORMAT.md

 ```

 - up to the first __ is purely for humans, and is ignored by the system.
-- then comes the from_content_md5, then the to_content_md5, the editor_id, and the unique edit id.
+- then comes the from_content_SHA, then the to_content_SHA, the editor_id, and the unique edit id.

 And this is used to inform the edit display (showing who edited what and so on).